tkw1536/akhttpd/README.md

 For a more detailed documentation, see [the godoc page](https://pkg.go.dev/github.com/tkw1536/akhttpd).

 ## License
-The code is licensed under the MIT License, hence in the public domain.
+The code is licensed under the CC0 License, hence in the public domain.